junxit/us-congress-bills-110/metadata.md

 - 2008-01-29 — Introduced in Senate
 - 2008-01-29 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S449-450)
 - 2008-01-29 — Sponsor introductory remarks on measure.
 (CR S450)
+- 2008-02-05 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S671)
+- 2008-02-05 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S671)
+- 2008-02-05 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S671)
+- 2008-02-05 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S671)